 Frederick and Mary Whitwell continued to live at 159 Beacon until about 1868, when they moved to a new house they had built at 239 Beacon.

-Living with Mrs. Hayward were Martha Mansfield (Shepard) Silsbee, the widow of Salem merchant John Boardman Silsbee, and their children: Emily Fairfax Silsbee, Arthur Boardman Silsbee, Martha Silsbee, and Thomas Silsbee.
-They also maintained a home in Beverly.
+By 1870, Mary Ann Hayward had been joined at 159 Beacon by Martha Mansfield (Shepard) Silsbee, the widow of Salem merchant John Boardman Silsbee, and their children: Emily Fairfax Silsbee, Arthur Boardman Silsbee, Martha Silsbee, and Thomas Silsbee.

 In June of 1871, Emily Silsbee married to dry goods and textile merchant Amory Appleton Lawrence.
 After their marriage, they lived in the Longwood district of Brookline and at 77 Beacon, and then at 59 Commonwealth.

-During the 1877-1878 winter season, 159 Beacon was the Boston home of Emily (Dunbar) Wooldredge, the wife of John Wooldredge.
-In 1877, she and her husband had lived at 224 Beacon.
-They maintained their primary residence in Lynn, where he was a shoe manufacturer.
+During the 1877-1878 winter season, 159 Beacon was the Boston home of John Wooldredge and his wife, Emily (Dunbar) Wooldredge.
+They had lived at 224 Beacon during the previous season.
+Their primary residence was in Lynn, where he was a shoe manufacturer.
 He also was president of the Eastern Railroad and First National Bank of Lynn.

-During the 1878-1879 winter season, it was the home of Rev. Leighton Parks, Rector of Emmanuel Church, and his wife, Margarita Alden (Haven) Parks.
+During the 1878-1879 winter season, 159 Beacon was the home of Rev. Leighton Parks and his wife, Margarite Alden (Haven) Parks.
 They had married in August of 1878 and 159 Beacon probably was their first home together.
-By the next season they had moved to 293 Marlborough.
+That same month, he had accepted the rectorship of Emmanuel Church on Newbury, where he would continue to serve until 1904.
+By the 1879-1880 winter season they had moved to 293 Marlborough.

 In 1880, 159 Beacon was the home of Anna Huntington (Lyman) Mason, the widow of Rev. Charles Mason.
 She previously had lived at 231 Beacon.
 She had moved by the end of the year, and by the 1881-1882 season was living at 202 Beacon.